 Get ready to ramble through rugged, rolling hills in this New Year's immersion of Ireland.
 Johnny Cash wasn’t kidding when he sang about its 40 shades of green.
 From the Cliffs of Moher and lush green fields of the countryside, to massive urban parks, the Emerald Isle takes beautiful scenery to the next level.
 But there’s more to Ireland than being really, really, ridiculously good looking.
-Have a pint at the Guinness Storehouse, learn Irish history from inside a prison, and feel like royalty from atop Blarney Castle.
+Learn Irish history from inside a prison, and feel like royalty from atop Blarney Castle.
 At night, pubs abound with live music to keep the good times going in one of the most scenic and friendly countries in the world.

 What are the top highlights?